Web Governance Policy

 Measurement

-The university uses Google Analytics and SiteImprove to measure traffic to the Bentley website and other metrics.
-All Drupal Users may request access to this data for their site.
+The university uses Google Analytics and SiteImprove to track website traffic.
+Drupal Users may request access to their site's data.

 Navigation and Search

-Requested material changes to site-wide navigational elements (mega menu, directory) and the site-wide search experience will be reviewed by the Vice President of Marketing and Communications.
+Requests for changes to site-wide navigation (mega menu, directory) and search functionality will be reviewed by the VP of Marketing and Communications.

 Social Media